bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="tdana"></a>
 ## Session of Wednesday, 14h00/15h45
-**Complex 3D source analysis** : exclusion masks and systematics, complex models (template, naima, priors, etc), exploring fit results in depth, extracting flux points for one source model
+**Spectral analysis** : point-source and full-containment IRFs, data reduction with bkg measurement in OFF regions or OFF observations, spectral modeling/fitting with overlapping sources, confidence calculation, flux points extraction and use of likelihood profiles

-Made by Quentin Remy (MPIK, Heidelberg).
+Made by Atreyee Sinha (UCM, Madrid).
 Location : room CIAS, Observatoire de Meudon

 Link to the notebook.

 <a name="spec"></a>
 ## Session of Wednesday, 16h15/18h
-**Spectral analysis** : point-source and full-containment IRFs, data reduction with bkg measurement in OFF regions or OFF observations, spectral modeling/fitting with overlapping sources, confidence calculation, flux points extraction and use of likelihood profiles
+**Multi-instrument joint analysis** : joint crab analysis, limitations to combine different instruments, performance tricks, multi-processing

-Made by Atreyee Sinha (UCM, Madrid).
+Made by Quentin Remy (MPIK, Heidelberg).
 Location : room CIAS, Observatoire de Meudon

 Link to the notebook.